saimanasak/docker/orchestrartion/swarm/swarm_concepts.md

 #### Routing Mesh
 - It enables each node in the swarm to accept connections on the published ports for any service running in the swarm, even if there's no task running on the node.
 - i.e., it allows a service to be accessed on any node in the swarm, regardless of where the service tasks are running.

+#### Secrets
+- Docker secrets to centrally manage this data and securely transmit it to only those containers that have access to it.
+- Secrets are encrypted during transit and at rest in swarm.
+- A secret is only accessible to the services which have been granted the explicit access to it, and only while those service tasks are running.
+- Syntax to create a secret:
+    `docker secret create <secret-name> <secret-file-name>`